adonis-dave/Final-Year-Project/README.md

 - **Guarantor Approval**: Guarantors receive OTPs via SMS to approve loan applications.
 - **Loan Reports**: Automatically generates loan reports and sends them via email as PDF attachments.
 - **SMS Notifications**: Sends SMS notifications to users and guarantors using Africa's Talking API.
+- **Dynamic Guarantor Validation**: The system fetches the guarantor's NIDA number from the `guarantor_approvals` table and validates OTPs for loan approval.
+- **Email Notifications**: Sends detailed loan application reports to administrators or stakeholders via email.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>